Table of Contents

 Structured data describes any data, from numbers to letters, located in a fixed field of a record or file.

-From a search engine perspective, structured data provides additional information or explicit clues about a page’s content, like if it features a recipe or a how-to series of steps.
+From a search engine perspective, structured data for SEO provides additional information or explicit clues about a page’s content, like if it features a recipe or a how-to series of steps.

-A search engine like Google, for example, uses structured data snippets and data labels that appear in your page’s HTML code to deliver this information.
+A search engine like Google uses structured data snippets and data labels that appear in your page’s HTML code to deliver this information.

 These additional details about your page allow Google to tweak how search results appear in the search engine result pages (SERPs).
-With structured data, you can offer users more value when they search on Google.
+With structured data for Google, you can offer users more value when they search on Google.

 Understanding how structured data works requires a refresher on how sites appear in search results.

 For your website to show up in search results, a crawler, spider, or bot from a search engine (like Google) needs to crawl and index your site.
 When bots crawl your website, they compile the information on it, from its text to its images to its structured data, and indexes it all.

 The search engine then interprets that information using its algorithm.

 Deciphering a page isn’t always easy, though, which is why search engines continue to update their algorithms.
 Adopting structured data can help make the work of crawlers and search engines easier too.
 With structured data, you provide immediate, easy-to-follow information about your page.

 Instead of guessing what your page is about, a search engine can determine if your page includes a: